CliMA/ClimateMachine.jl/docs/CodingConventions.md

  - Portability issues.
 Unicode does not render in Jupyter notebook natively (on OSX).

- - If it does improve readability enough, and are not worried about portability, we may introduce a list of permissable characters that are commonly used.
+ - If it does improve readability enough, and are not worried about portability, we may introduce a list of permissible characters that are commonly used.